Heloísa Gonçalves Duque Soares Ribeiro: Suspicious deaths

-The first violent crime attributed to Gonçalves took place on December 20, 1977, while she, Pinto, and their children were on vacation in Salvador, Bahia.
-On that date Pinto was shot five times in the chest, but managed to survive and identified the assailant as Gonçalves.
+The first violent crime attributed to Gonçalves took place on December 20, 1977, while she, Pinto da Silva, and their children were on vacation in Salvador, Bahia.
+On that date Pinto da Silva was shot five times in the chest, but managed to survive and identified the assailant as Gonçalves.
 For reasons unknown, he decided to withdraw the complaint for attempted murder and the case was dropped.

 In 1980 Gonçalves was arrested on fraud charges for signing a document under the name "Matilde Irene Gomes da Silva".
-Unwilling to be imprisoned again, from then on she would legally adopt her future husbands surnames to avoid trouble.
-A year after this, she began a relationship with security guard Irineu Duque Soares and had a child with him that same year, but the pair did not officially marry until May 13, 1983.
+Unwilling to be imprisoned again, from then on she would legally adopt her future husbands' surnames to avoid trouble.
+A year after this, she began a relationship with Portuguese security guard Irineu Duque Soares and had a child with him that same year, but the pair did not officially marry until May 13, 1983.
 In October of that year, the family and their nanny were en route to Magé, Rio de Janeiro, when they suddenly got flagged down by another car – when Duque got out to see what was going on, the other driver shot him twice in the chest and then stole his money before fleeing.
 Officially, the case was registered as a robbery-homicide.

 In the late 1980s Gonçalves bigamously married two different men: military policeman Roberto de Souza Lopes and Colonel Jorge Ribeiro, having a child with the latter born in 1987.
 On May 8, 1990, she married yet another man, an elderly Syrian businessman named Nicolau Saad – both Saad and Ribeiro would then claim to be the fathers of a child born in that same year, but was known under two different names.
 On December 29, 1991, Nicolau Saad was found dead at his home – the official cause of death was attributed to his advanced cancer and a heart attack, but coroners found that he had somehow broken his arm in unexplained circumstances beforehand.